Water availably

 Water quality

-The NIWRA now also includes a focus on water quality.
+The NIWRA includes a focus on water quality.
 CSIRO have been engaged to set up a water quality monitoring program, identify water quality targets and provide information to support catchment management planning in Kingston.
-The latter includes acid sulfate soils investigations.
-This component of the NIWRA will help us understand how to make improvements to water quality on Norfolk Island and ultimately reef health.
-Reports will be available from late 2023.
+This will assist in understanding how to make improvements to water quality on Norfolk Island as well as reef health.